 - Your Harriet Tubman Moment

 Your Sam Cooke Moment – Sam Cooke is the singer of a beloved classic, a Change Gone Come.
-It’s about recognizing the moment that you connected to the changes you’ve made in such a way that they inspire you to take consistent action in a new direction of that less travelled road, what was it that created the need to change and follow the steps it would take to complete the cycle of change?
+It’s about recognizing the moment that you connected to the changes you’ve made in such a way that they inspire you to take consistent action in a new direction of that less travelled road.
+What was it that created the need to change and follow the steps it would take to complete the cycle of change?
 How can you relate the work that you now do to that all important change?
 What were the steps you followed that produced the results you’re enjoying today?
 And, how will they help others?

 Your Harriet Tubman Moment – Upon getting to the other side [solving your own problem], why did you decide to go back to help others?
 All of us, once we get a taste of “freedom” desire to help others experience it as well.
 While you may need need a pistol to force people to flee their bondage and join you to experience freedom like Harriet Tubman did, your desire is the same as hers.
 To fee as many people (your ideal clients) as possible.
 When did that moment happen for you in the timeline of your business?
 How did you know it was time to tell others?
 Did you formulate the steps you took into any proprietary system?
 Did you test your theory and get some success stories?

 Happy Story Telling!!!